Art-Sells/Arells/Build-Notes.md

 ##### Misc Add-Ons (If enough time before launch)
 **My/Other Store Assets & Edit**
-- PAP Logo Above Price After Purchase - links to Price After Purchase About Page with logo and Description - Create link to Individual GitHub Technical Descriptions
+- PAP Logo Above Price After Purchase - links to Price After Purchase About Page with logo and Description **Price After Purchase About**
+- Arells' Price After Purchase system is a market innovation that removes bear markets (markets in which you lose money selling assets) out of financial systems...
+Learn More (Coming Soon)

 ________________________________________________________________________________________________________________________________________